aws-samples/s3-devicefarm-pipeline/README.md

 # How it works

 This code sample uses the AWS CDK to deploy all the services used.
-You can simply clone the project and execute `cdk deploy` to provision the resources

 When deployment is done, you will have a devicefarm project with a device pool, an s3 bucket for storing app and test binaries as well as your test reults, an AWS CodeBuild project and an AWS CodePipeline for executing the CICD pipeline.